-Salt beef (also known as 'Bresaola') is a sandwich favourite.
+Salt beef, also known as Bresaola, is a melt-in-the-mouth sandwich favourite.

 Salt beef may be a labour of love – needing to soak in a pickling mixture for seven days – but once salted and cooked, the once tough brisket is so tender, it literally falls apart to become one of the best sandwich fillings.
-When soaking the beef brisket in the pickling mixture, it’s important turn the beef so that it cures evenly.
+When soaking the beef brisket in the pickling mixture, it’s important to turn the beef so that it cures evenly.
 The brine combines coriander seeds with juniper berries to give the beef brisket depth of flavour.
-Although the saltpetre (potassium nitrate) in the recipe is optional, it is this traditional ingredient that will give the salted beef that lovely appetising purple pink colour.
-See our top tip for where to find it.
+Although the saltpetre (potassium nitrate) in the recipe is optional, it is this traditional ingredient that will give the salted beef that lovely appetising purple-pink colour.

 - 300g soft light brown sugar